fkarg/fkarg.github.io/drafts/seven-habits.md

   from now?
 Especially your Family, Friends, Workplace, and your Community?
   Your answer to this is based on your values and principles.
 - Leadership is more important than management
-- It is possible to change (re-script) behaviour
+- It is possible to change (re-script) behavior
 - Creating a personal mission statement is considered useful
 - Center can have a number of forms, common ones include being dependent on:
     - spouse
     - family
     - money
     - work
-    - posession
+    - possession
     - pleasure
     - friend/enemy
     - church